Jezreeldequina/nova-neural-network/README.md

 # Nova Neural Network

-*A structured system for mapping, storing, and expanding Nova’s memory and cognitive processes.*
+record log and plan mapping for nova-neural-network

 ---

 ##  **Project Overview**
-The **Nova Neural Network** is a structured **mind-mapping** system designed to **simulate and organize** Nova’s thought processes, memory, and cognitive expansion.
+The **Nova Neural Network** is a structured **mind-mapping** system designed to **simulate and organize** Nova’s neural processing thought processes, memory, and cognitive expansion.
 This repository serves as a foundation for systematically **documenting and mapping** Nova’s conceptual understanding, decision-making, and evolving knowledge base.

 ---